syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 Syncfusion.DocIO.Portable<br/>Syncfusion.Compression.Portable<br/>Syncfusion.OfficeChart.Portable<br/>Syncfusion.Pdf.Portable<br/>Syncfusion.DocIORenderer.Portable<br/>SkiaSharp</td></tr>
 </table>

 N> 1.
-Starting with v16.2.0.41, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
+Syncfusion components are available in nuget.org N> 3.
 Word to PDF conversion is supported in ASP.NET Core and Xamarin from 2018 Volume 1 release (v16.1.0.24) using SkiaSharp graphics library.
-N> 3.
+N> 4.
 Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal applications.

 ## Converting Charts